ASSESSMENTS

 Deadline for a refund (minus an administrative fee): 30 days before the date of your first exam component.

-If there is a need to cancel your exam email us at exams@tsin.ca
+If there is a need to cancel or change your exam, it must be done through the registration portal

 Exam Format